Corina/CV/README.md

 *Senior Project Manager*

 - Ensure the smooth running of a multi-country study and budget up to $900k
-- Report to Global Operations Director
 - Develop project plans and make adjustments as necessary to meet changing needs and requirements of the business
 - Determine the resources (time, money, equipment, etc.) required to complete the project
-- Make sure timings and budget are in line with the business case
-- Provide direction and support to project team
-- Create documentation and guidelines for other teams involved
 - Keep constant contact with different teams, both internal and external, managing expectations and risk
-- Make sure that interested teams across the company have good visibility into the status of the project through reports on key indicators
 - Operate as first point of contact for project related troubleshooting requiring immediate attention
 - Constant review of work quality making sure it follows project specification
 - Often taking tasks outside my role, from participating in proposal writing to helping with quality assurance process while setting up a new reporting platform